filecoin-project/lotus/documentation/en/api-v1-unstable-methods.md

 - ctx: The context for the API call.
 - filecoinAddress: The Filecoin address to convert.
 - blkNum: The block number or state for the conversion.
 Defaults to "finalized" for maximum safety.
-  Possible values: "pending", "latest", "finalized", "safe", or a specific block number.
+  Possible values: "pending", "latest", "finalized", "safe", or a specific block number represented as hex.

 Returns:
 - The corresponding EthAddress.